dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 #### Line-box or bounding-box

-The bounding box of a font (or other components) is the physical boundaries within which the browser (or design software) calculates your element is contained.
+The bounding box of a font (or other component) is the container size of an element, as calculated by the browser (or software).

 ![Font Bounding Box demo](../../assets/images/../../../assets/images/Writings/Grid/font-boundingbox.png)

-The idea is to encapsulate each individual font into its own container divisible by 8 while adjusting the top and bottom paddings of the container to get the typography correctly seated on the baseline.
+The idea is to encapsulate each individual font (whose height is divisible by 8) while adjusting the top and bottom paddings of the container to get the typography correctly seated on the baseline.

 1. The padding top offsets the typography to make it sit on the baseline.
 2. The padding bottom compensates for the typography's offset, so the bounding box fits the 8x8 scale system.